ocaml/opam/master_changes.md

   * Do not check for cppo in the configure script (not used directly anymore since #5498) [#5794 @kit-ty-kate]
   * Upgrade vendored cmdliner to 1.2.0 [#5797 @kit-ty-kate]
   * Add winsymlinks:native to the CYGWIN environment variable when installing a package on Windows [#5793 @kit-ty-kate - fix #5782]
+  * Make sure to use the vendored dune when using ./configure --with-vendored-deps [#5868 @kit-ty-kate]

 ## Infrastructure
   * Fix depexts CI workflow and ensure all workflows run on master push [#5788 @dra27]